jhenbertgit/my-portfolio/README.md

-The codes building this portfolio is not originally mine.
-I created this portfolio for educational purposes only.
+The codes building this portfolio are not originally mine.
+I created this portfolio to practice my coding skill.

-Credit to the rightful owner of the code
+Credit to the rightful owner of these codes @rajshekhar26.